Faculty COVID-19 Resources

 How will face shields be distributed?

-Academic Affairs will be issuing each academic department a supply of face shields with five reusable shields for use by faculty.
+Academic Affairs has issued each academic department a supply of face shields with five reusable shields for use by faculty.
 These shields can be cleaned and disinfected and only replaced when torn or not usable.
-Each department office will distribute the face shields to their faculty members.
+Each department office is responsible for distributing the face shields to their faculty members.

 Are faculty required to make seating charts and take attendance in face-to-face classes?